Joel Moskowitz: Meta-analysis

 Moskowitz coauthored a 2009 meta-analysis of 23 studies of mobile phone usage and risk of tumors, which concluded that studies with low bias revealed "possible evidence linking mobile phone use to an increased risk of tumors."

-The Los Angeles Times quoted Moskowitz a few days after the publication of the meta-analysis as stating that he "went into this really dubious that anything was going on....
-But when you start teasing the studies apart and doing these subgroup analyses, you do find there is reason to be concerned."

 A few months later, Moskowitz's work was mentioned in the Huffington Post by epidemiologist Devra Davis, who stated his findings concurred with other research, and that "the French are not waiting for further research on this matter, and are taking steps based on the notion that it is better to be safe than sorry", and that she and Moskowitz and "experts from a number of countries" agreed with the French approach.

 Moskowitz also wrote an op-ed in the San Francisco Chronicle stating that nine nations had issued precautionary warnings about mobile phones, and arguing that "it is time for our government to require health warnings and publicize simple steps to reduce the health risks of cell phone use".

 "Right to Know" law

-In 2015, the city of Berkeley, California, passed a "Right to Know" law that mandated electronics retailers to warn customers about cellphone hazards.
+In 2015, the city of Berkeley, California, passed a "Right to Know" law that mandated electronics retailers to advise customers about cellphone hazards.
 Moskowitz had been involved in creating the law and had testified in its support, and his views were covered in Mother Jones and CNN.
-Moskowitz described the law as "a crack in the wall of denial....
-Look at what happened in 1977 with Berkeley’s smoking law: Things looked pretty bleak, but that led to a national movement."
+Moskowitz described the law as "a crack in the wall of denial...."
 CNN reported that Moskowitz was involved in creating the new mobile phone law, quoting him as stating that the new law's information disclosure requirement went beyond previous regulations by "stating that children and anyone carrying their phone in a pocket or bra could be at increased risk of radiation exposure."